 - the appointment is necessary and falls within our powers to appoint a trustee

 - we have an understanding of the type of appointment and level of work required so that the trustees on our register can provide a realistic tender

 The regulator operates a tender process to ensure the most appropriate independent trustee appointment is matched to the scheme.

 To ensure the independent trustee is effective and providing value for money, we are proactive in ensuring that, for schemes in wind-up, an appropriate plan is in place to meet the time frame and budgets are managed effectively.

 Where a party, for example an insurer, is responsible for a number of schemes, none of which has a trustee, we are able to appoint a trustee to take responsibility for all these schemes on a bulk portfolio basis.
 This also helps to keep costs low.

-To appoint an independent trustee the insurer should apply, in writing, to our trustee services team, providing the following information:
+To appoint an independent trustee the insurer should apply using our online trustee appointment requests service.
+You will need to provide the following information: